 Iconic Vistas & Amazing Light—Capture Stunning Images of Bryce, Zion & the Grand Canyon

 The striking desert landscapes of the American Southwest have long captivated photographers who have sought to arrest its drama in images.
 Standing on the edge of the Grand Canyon’s 5,000-foot precipice, looking at layers of color and shadow, marveling at the pink spires of Bryce Canyon's sandstone hoodoos, witnessing the plumes of water pouring off the cliffs at Zion...
-These classic vistas pose thrilling opportunities for photographers, and our intimate adventure promises many chances to capture these scenes and more.
+These classic vistas pose thrilling opportunities for photographers, and our intimate adventure promises many chances to capture these scenes and more—including dramatic aerial shots over Bryce from a helicopter!
 We explore lesser-known corners of all three famed Southwest national parks, staying in historic park lodges along the way.
 By traveling in the quieter seasons of spring and fall, visitors are fewer, and the light is simply amazing.

 Why Traveling with Nat Hab Means Better Canyon Photos

 While most people are familiar with the sweeping panoramas and fantastic formations of three of America’s most spectacular Southwest canyons—Bryce, Zion and the Grand Canyon—very few manage to obtain outstanding photographs of these iconic national treasures.
-Relegated to large bus tours and heavily traveled trails, or going it on their own with little information, most visitors miss the authentic side of the Southwest's magnificent monuments.
-Our small groups get to see and photograph secret places not revealed on standard routes.
+Relegated to large bus tours and heavily traveled trails, or going it on their own with little local information, most visitors miss the best way to see the Southwest's magnificent monuments.
+Our small groups get to photograph secret places not revealed on standard routes.
 And you’ll get better images with our Expedition Leader by your side, who is not only a professional naturalist but a highly accomplished nature photographer.
 Learn more about what makes our photo tour so distinctive:

 Our trip is limited to approximately 12 travelers accompanied by two NHA Expedition Leaders.
 This allows us to break into even smaller groups, traveling in small vehicles with access to roads and places that large motorcoaches can’t get to.
 And since wildlife is more comfortable with fewer people around, we are more likely to get to photograph some of the creatures that call these rugged environs home.